 If we decided to allow a new member of staff to begin work pending the completion of their DBS check, we will complete a written risk assessment first and they will not be allowed unsupervised access to the children until we have seen and reviewed their DBS certificate.

-When we appoint a member of staff we will keep a record of the date and number of their DBS disclosure and confirmation that they have signed up to the update service.
-This list is a live document shared with our partnership schools and regulary monitored to ensure DBS status is reviewed each term.
+When we appoint a member of staff, we will keep a record of the date and number of their DBS disclosure and confirmation that they have signed up to the DBS Update Service.
+We will review Update Service checks every term.

-If the DBS check returns showing criminal records information relating to harm to children or young people, violence, sexual assault, child sexual abuse images, terrorism offences, or anything else that might indicate they are unsuitable to work wth children, HR will firstly check the list of offences that automatically disqualify a person from working with children under the terms of the Childcare Act 2006.
+If the DBS check returns showing criminal records information relating to harm to children or young people, violence, sexual assault, child sexual abuse images, terrorism offences, or anything else that might indicate they are unsuitable to work with children, The Human Resources team will firstly check the list of offences that automatically disqualify a person from working with children under the terms of the Childcare Act 2006.
 The list is available here:

-If the offence shown on the disclosure is not on thelist of disqualifying offences but still gives cause for concer, for example offences relating to theft or fraud or anything else that might pose a risk to the integrity of the club, HR may choose to seek further advice (eg from UNLOCK or NARCO) to help inform their decision.
+If the offence shown on the disclosure is not on the list of disqualifying offences but still gives cause for concern, for example offences relating to theft or fraud or anything else that might pose a risk to the integrity of Clubland, The Human Resources team may choose to seek further advice (e.g., from UNLOCK or NARCO) to help inform their decision.

-Where the offences are more minor and where children are unlikely to be at risk of harm, the club will decide on a case by case basis whether to confirm the appointment.
-This decision will be subject to undetaking a risk assessment of the applicant's criminal record.
+Where the offences are more minor and where children are unlikely to be at risk of harm, Clubland will decide on a case-by-case basis whether to confirm the appointment.
+This decision will be subject to undertaking a risk assessment of the applicant's criminal record.
 This will include giving the applicant the opportunity to provide an explanation for the offences, as well as the circumstances at the time.
-We will assess the applicants attitude to their offence, and whether they would act differently now.
+We will assess the applicants’ attitude to their offence, and whether they would act differently now.

 In all cases we will discuss any matter revealed on a DBS certificate with the applicant before withdrawing the conditional offer of employment.

-The Hr department at Head office is aware of Asylum and Immigration Act requirements and will check the eligibility of all new starters to work in the UK.
-Candisates are expected to provide documents confriming their status, usually a driving licence, passport, birth certificate and NI number.
+The Human Resources team are aware of Asylum and Immigration Act requirements and will check the eligibility of all new starters to work in the UK.
+Candidates are expected to provide documents confirming their status, usually a driving licence, passport, and NI number.

-At all points during the recruit,ent process, Clubland will comply with teh Equality Act 2010 to ensure the fair and equal treatment of practitioners of different gender, race adn sexual orientation etc.
+At all points during the recruitment process, Clubland will comply with the Equality Act 2010 to ensure the fair and equal treatment of practitioners of different gender, race, and sexual orientation etc.